 Unlike Twitter, Instagram allows users to follow hashtags that they like.
 While this might not seem very significant, it can actually help you build a regular audience for your content.

-You can also add hashtags to your Instagram bio, which can be useful since links are not allowed.
+You can also add hashtags to your Instagram bio.
 Local and popular real estate hashtags work best here of course, but you might also consider creating your own unique hashtag for your personal brand.

 Unlike Instagram, Twitter does not allow users to follow hashtags they want to see more of in their feeds.
-If you want to follow hashtags on Twitter, you need to use a third party app like TweetDeck.
+If you want to follow hashtags on Twitter, you need to use an app like TweetDeck.

 Other than that, the only real difference between using hashtags on Twitter and Instagram is that hashtags count in your word count on Twitter.
 This is fine if you’re just tweeting out a picture, but can be a pain if you have a lot you want to say.